rust-lang/rust/src/doc/rustc-dev-guide/src/contributing.md

 In contrast to `submodule` dependencies
 (see below for those), the `subtree` dependencies are just regular files and directories which can be updated in tree.
-However, enhancements, bug fixes, etc. specific to these tools should be filed against the tools directly in their respective upstream repositories.
+However, if possible, enhancements, bug fixes, etc. specific to these tools should be filed against the tools directly in their respective upstream repositories.
+The exception is that when rustc changes are required to implement a new tool feature or test, that should happen in one collective rustc PR.

 #### Synchronizing a subtree